Marketing

 Livestorm platform demonstrating how to use the call to action button

-11. Plan interactive elements
+13. Plan interactive elements

-If you’re hosting an online or hybrid event, you can follow some of these virtual conference engagement ideas like including interactive elements in the presentation.
-If you’re using Livestorm to plan, promote, and host your event, you can make use of these interactive elements to enhance the user experience: live polls, Q&A, live chat, emoji reactions and CTAs.
-You can replace these elements when hosting in-person events by asking people to speak up, raise their hands, or scan a QR code.
+If you’re hosting an online or hybrid event, ensure your event includes interactive elements.
+If you’re using Livestorm to plan, promote, and host your event, you can make use of these interactive elements to enhance the user experience:

-12. Measure success using event analytics
+14. Measure success using event analytics

-13. Gather audience feedback
+15. Gather audience feedback

 Feedback is crucial for growth, and only your attendees can let you know if they found the event useful, entertaining, or a huge waste of time.
 There are three things you can do to gather feedback during the event (if it’s a presentation):